aishwar18/aishwar18/README.md

 ### Hi there 👋

 This is Aishwarya.
-A passionate learner and an upcoming engineering professional with special interests in the areas of Database Management System and Android App Development.
+A passionate learner and an upcoming engineering professional with special interests in the areas of Database Management System, Data structures and algorithms.

 ![Github stats](https://github-readme-stats.vercel.app/api?username=aishwar18)